janvmusic/Learning/react/main-concepts/components-and-props.md

 ## Components and Props
 - **Components** lets you create reusable UI elements
-- Conceptually **Componets** are Javascript functions, they accept inputs and return react elements
+- Conceptually **Components** are Javascript functions, they accept inputs and return react elements

 ### Function and Class component
 - Components accepts **Props**